cawasser/rccst/docs/testing.md

 - the Database, specifically some table or tables inside the database
 - some other state-management system, such as Kafka

-In these cases, other than testing something like a _query_
+In these cases, other than testing something like a _query_, the result of a call would depend on the state of the external source.
+In other words, these functions are ***not*** pure, or Referentially Transparent.
+They can, and usually _do_, return different values every time they are called.
+Controlling this variability will be key to writing any meaningful tests for Data Source.

 ## Example-based Testing